2024-2025 Academic Catalog

 Administrative Withdrawal

-Students who initially participate in the course and then stop participating in the course for at least fourteen consecutive days and cannot be reached by their academic advisor will be administratively withdrawn from the course.
+Students who initially participate in the course and then are reported as not having participated in the course for at least fourteen consecutive days and cannot be reached by their academic advisor or do not respond to their academic advisor regarding non-participation, may be administratively withdrawn from the course.
 Course participation is measured by the following:

 • submission of a discussion post, assignment, and/or exam in hybrid and online asynchronous courses.